Top Running overhead Cranes

 Wide flange top-riding cranes are designed with an “I-Beam” style structural girder.
 This girder is composed of plate steel fabricated to include a top flange, bottom flange, and web plate.
 This overhead crane design is ideal for freestanding, short span, or low capacity cranes.

-Wide flange cranes can be stretched out to longer spans or higher capacity if needed, but as the span and capacity increase, the size of the girder gets deeper and heavier.
+A wide flange overhead crane can be stretched out to longer spans or higher capacity if needed, but as the span and capacity increase, the size of the girder gets deeper and heavier.
 This can cause unneeded stress to the shop floor or building columns and can often surpass what the floor or columns are rated for.

-When the weight starts to become an issue, this is when you would start to look at a box girder design.
+When the overhead shop crane weight starts to become an issue, this is when you would start to look at a box girder crane design.

 grey-background_square-indents.jpg

-Box girders are similar to a Wide Flange overhead crane in functionality, but much different in design.
+A box girder crane is similar to a Wide Flange overhead shop crane in functionality, but much different in design.

-These cranes are manufactured with plate steel as well, but are fabricated into a box with internal baffles and stiffeners, creating a stronger construction than wide flange, but providing a lower weight per foot.
+This style of overhead crane for shop functionality is manufactured with plate steel as well, but fabricated into a box with internal baffles and stiffeners, creating a stronger construction than a wide flange overhead crane, but providing a lower weight per foot.

-We also offer several different options when it comes to completing the crane.
+We also offer several different options when it comes to completing the overhead shop crane.
 We can:

-• Fabricate and assemble the entire crane utilizing TC/American box girders, and Jaso Industrial Crane components.
+• Fabricate and assemble the entire overhead crane utilizing TC/American box girders, and Jaso Industrial Crane components.

 • Fabricate just the box girders themselves and send you “naked boxes” for you to paint and assemble in your shop.